 Members of the Thai community come together within the temple in Aberdeen.
 Image: Kami Thomson/DC Thomson

-Each person has a role to play, and they move quickly yet quietly in a bid to get lunch ready – for the monks cannot eat after midday.
+Each person has a role to play and they move quickly yet quietly in a bid to get lunch ready – for the monks cannot eat after midday.

-During my short visit I come to learn that monks must abide by more than 200 rules, their lives kept largely within the four walls of Thai Buddharam Temple and Cultural Centre.
+During my short visit I come to learn that monks must abide by more than 200 rules, their lives are kept largely within the four walls of Thai Buddharam Temple and Cultural Centre.

 Based within a listed building known as East Lodge, which is believed to have been one of two gatehouses for Woodend Hospital, you wouldn’t think that a life of devotion and ritual is played out each and every day.